 Founder and artistic director of Kathaprana Dance Academy Melbourne, Sanchita Abrol is a cultural entrepreneur and a thought leader.

 Sanchita grew up in India and began Kathak dance at 5 years of age.
 A disciple of India’s most celebrated Kathak Guru and Maestro of the present age Padma Shri Guru Shovana Narayan, she is an active part of her Guru’s Asavari Institute repertoire.
-Her training in her early years was with Guru Teerath Ajmani and Guru Ved Vyas.
+Her training in her early years was with Guru Teerath Ajmani and Late Guru Ved Vyas.

 Sanchita quickly gained prominence, winning dance contests at District and State level and receiving nominations to perform at prestigious events such as the South Asian Association for Regional Cooperation (SAARC) and Asia Sammelan.

 As her eminence grew, she was invited to perform on the international stage, including the 2010 Commonwealth Games Opening Ceremony at Delhi, India and as part of the Indian Youth Delegation Program to China in 2011.
 Since then, the international stage has been her second home.

-In more recent times, Sanchita has carried out world first research in Dogri language and Indian classical dance interpretations.
+Sanchita has also carried out world first research in Dogri language and Indian classical dance interpretations.
 Sanchita was the first person to present Dogri literature with Kathak on stage.
 Titled “Utarbehni: Mystic River, Mystic Poetess”, this solo production was based on the poetry by the mother of Dogri language Padma Shri Padma Sachdev.
 This production pertains to river Devika one of the most sacred rivers in Indian scriptures and its analogy to female liberation.
 For this production, Sanchita extensively researched and included a documentary on Duggar culture and the history and auspiciousness of the river.

 Following this, Sanchita pioneered two other productions exploring the Dogri and Kathak connection: